brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 **Cut/Engrave Area:** 700 x 500mm Max
 **Laser Power:** Up to 60w
 **Max Cut Depth:** 8mm depending on material

+## Air Filtration
+The laser cutter is also fitted with a professional air filtration system called the "BeamAir".
+This ensures fumes and smells associated with laser cutting are minimised, and you don't need to put up with them during jobs.
+You can find out more about the BeamAir system here: https://flux3dp.com.au/pages/beam-air but it's fully automated and switches on/off automatically.

 # Induction Process
 This induction has two parts: